Intervention/docs/image/v4/getting-started/upgrade.md

 ### Low Impact Changes

-You will probably only need to make these adjustments when updating to version 4 if you use the API extensively and have written your own drivers or modifiers, for example.
+You will probably only need to make these adjustments when updating if you use the API extensively and have written your own drivers or modifiers.

 - `BlendTransparencyModifer::class` was renamed to `FillTransparentAreasModifier::class`
 - `ProfileInterface::class` requires implementation of `::fromPath()`